-Standard If you are using the COM 2 serial port HPSIR If you are using IrDA of HP that is an HP standard.
-ASKIR If you are using IrDA of SHARP that is a SHARP standard.
+Standard If you are using the COM 2 serial port.

+HPSIR If your IrDA is an HP standard.

+ASKIR If your IrDA is a SHARP standard.

 Onboard Parallel Port

 The default value is 378H/IRQ7.

 Disabled When disabled, you cannot select the address and IRQs of

 the onboard parallel port.

 278H/IRQ5 This option allows you to select different addresses and

 378H/IRQ7 IRQs the onboard parallel port.

 3BC/IRQ7